Improwised/phoenix-frontend-shailja-goswami/README.md

 npm run dev
 ```

-## Based on Cli and Api exercise create web pages using Nuxt and Bootstrap.
+## Based on JSON data create web pages using Nuxt and Bootstrap.

 ## Here is please attach roughly wireframe and routes details of web pages